 Breakups and divorces can have a profound impact on the body, both physically and emotionally.
-Whether you are the one initiating the breakup or you are the one being left, it can be an overwhelming experience that can take a toll on your physical health and mental wellbeing.
-In this blog post, we will explore the various ways that breakups and divorces can affect the body, as well as how to deal with the impact in a healthy way.
+Whether you are the one initiating the breakup or the one being left behind, it can be an overwhelming experience that takes a toll on both your physical and mental well-being.
+In this blog post, we will explore the various ways that breakups and divorces can affect the body, as well as how to manage their impact in a healthy manner.

 How breakups affect our physical health